isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 # Chapter 6: Generalizability Theory

-G-theory provides an important reminder that reliability is not one thing.
-You cannot just say that a test "is reliable"; it is important to specify the facets across which the reliability and validity of a measure has been established (e.g., times, raters, items, groups, instruments).
+Generalizability theory is an alternative measurement theory to classical test theory that does not treat all measurement differences across time, rater, or situation as "error" but rather as a phenomenon of interest.
+G-theory examines the extent to which scores are consistent across a specific set of conditions.
-Generalizability theory can be a useful way of estimating multiple aspects of reliability and validity of measures in the same model.
+G-theory can be a useful way of estimating multiple aspects of reliability and validity of measures in the same model, which classical test theory cannot achieve.
+In G-theory, the true score is conceived of as a person's *universe score*—the mean of all observations for a person over all conditions in the universe—this allows us to estimate and recognize the magnitude of multiple influences on test performance (e.g., times, raters, items, groups, instruments).

+The G-Theory equivalent of the classical test theory reliability coefficient of a measure is the generalizability coefficient or dependability coefficient.
+The generalizability and dependability coefficients evaluate the extent to which variance is due to person variance rather than variance as a function of items, occasion, raters, methods, or other factors.

 # Chapter 7: Factor Analysis and Principal Component Analysis

-PCA is not factor analysis.
+Principal component analysis (PCA) is not factor analysis.
 PCA is a technique for data reduction, whereas factor analysis uses latent variables and can be used to identify the structure of measures/constructs or for data reduction.
 Many people use PCA when they should use factor analysis instead, such as when they are assessing latent constructs.
 Nevertheless, factor analysis has weaknesses including indeterminacy—i.e., a given data matrix can produce many different factor models, and you cannot determine which one is correct based on the data matrix alone.
-There are many decisions to make in factor analysis.
+There are many decisions to make in factor analysis, including, (1) what variables to include in the model and how to scale them, (2) the method of factor extraction, (3) the kind of factor analysis: exploratory (EFA) or confirmatory (CFA), (4) how many factors to retain, (5) if EFA, whether and how to rotate factors, and (6) model selection and interpretation.
 These decisions can have important impacts on the resulting solution.
 Thus, it can be helpful for theory and interpretability to help guide decision making when conducting factor analysis.